Skip to content

 Sign up for an account

-To create an account for development, navigate to the dev UI where you’ll be prompted to sign up!
+To create an account, navigate to the UI where you’ll be prompted to sign up!

 After you've created an account, you can view your account details on the Account page of the UI, including your organization memberships.